Skip to content

 A neutral backdrop gives you the license to experiment with different tones within your choice of home accessories.
 We handcraft our lighting collections in oak, ash and walnut wood - so you can decide which tone best suits your space.
 We also love mixing wood types for a rustic, laid back aesthetic.

-For example - opt for an oak lightshade to contrast with a walnut floor lamp and add in hints of ash wood (in the form of our ash accessories collection) for an interesting, dynamic look.
+For example - opt for an oak lightshade to contrast with a walnut floor lamp and add in hints of ash wood for an interesting, dynamic look.

 Image 1 alt text goes here